SUSI Undergraduate Awards

 What are they?

-Highly motivated 1st to 3rd year undergraduate students are invited to apply for:
+Highly motivated 1st to 3rd year undergraduate students are invited to apply for the Study of the U.S. Institutes (SUSIs) for European Student Leaders taking place June/July 2018.

 SUSIs are 5-week short-term, academic programs providing undergraduate student leaders with a deeper understanding of the U.S., while simultaneously enhancing their leadership skills.
 Coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
 The programs includes an academic residency component of approximately 4 weeks and a domestic study tour of approximately 1 week.

-There is one Institute on Social Entrepreneurship on offer for 2017.
+There is one Institute on Civic Engagement on offer for 2018.
 This grant includes airfare, tuition and fees, lodging and meals at the host university, and a daily incidentals allowance.
 Visa sponsorship and accident and sickness coverage are included.
 A range of associated academic and cultural programming will also be covered.

-The 2017 SUSI for European Student Leaders on Social Entrepreneurship will:
+The 2018 SUSI for European Student Leaders on Civic Engagement will:

-- be hosted by the University of Tennessee – Chattanooga
+- be hosted by the University of South Carolina

 - be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and not-for-profit organizations working in the field